EcsRx/ecsrx.unity/readme.md

 - Install Zenject
 - Install UniRx

 Then assuming you are using the unity bridge project just look at one of the example projects and follow the conventions in there.
 You will ultimately need to create a `SceneContext` from *Zenject* then register the `DefaultEcsRxInstaller` and any of your own installer classes.
-Then create an your own implementation of `EcsRxContainer` where you can setup your systems and entities.
+Then create an your own implementation of `EcsRxApplication` where you can setup your systems and entities.

 Much like any other ECS implementation you have the notion of entities (`IEntity`), components (`IComponent`) and systems (`ISystem`), although there are a few types of systems which you can implement based upon your needs, check out the docs folder for more information on these subjects as its more than just a 1 liner.